nuKs/libmuse/README.md

 # libmuse

-** warning: discountinued project. we internally fork [this project](https://github.com/NeuroTechX/eeg-101) as a boilerplate instead. also, have a look at [this issue](https://github.com/nuKs/podspec-libmuse/issues/1).**
+**warning: discontinued project. we internally use [this project](https://github.com/NeuroTechX/eeg-101) as a boilerplate instead. also, have a look at [this issue](https://github.com/nuKs/podspec- libmuse/issues/1).**

 libmuse is a library for interfacing with Muse headbands, including finding